For many years AEM has been available both:

 This process is commonly referred to as Cloud-first development.
 Since the end-to-end duration is expected to take minutes (from 20 to 50 depending on the complexity of the application), it is necessary to embrace rapid development methodologies before the pending code and configuration changes are attempted in the cloud.

-The Web Console, where OSGI bundles and their associated configuration are managed, and previously part of the AEM QuickStart, is no longer directly accessible to users of a AEM as a Cloud Service environment.
-This interface can still be accessed in read-only mode by using a new developer console.
-With this console, developers can select and login directly to any particular node of an author or publish service, then access the areas blocked by default.
+The Web Console, where OSGI bundles and their associated configuration are managed, and previously part of the AEM QuickStart, is no longer available in AEM as a Cloud Service.
+The new developer console provides a read-only interface for most of runtime information.
+With this console, developers can select and login directly to any particular node of an author or publish service, and view the relevant information.

 See also OSGi Configuration